-Most people have no issues digesting this protein but for a growing percentage of the population eating gluten can cause serious health problems and they can no longer eat any foods containing wheat, rye, barley and sometimes oats, which do not naturally contain any offending gluten but are often contaminated by wheat during harvesting and processing.
+Most people have no issues digesting this protein, but for a growing percentage of the population, eating gluten can cause serious health problems and they can no longer eat any foods containing wheat, rye, barley and sometimes oats.
+These do not naturally contain any offending gluten, but are often contaminated by wheat during harvesting and processing.

 So why are so many people suddenly finding out they have issues with gluten now?

 Because the quality and type of gluten proteins in the wheat we farm now has been genetically modified and manipulated, creating wheat with much higher gluten content and many more of the gluten proteins that cause celiac disease and autoimmune antibodies.

 So what happens when someone with a gluten intolerance or celiac disease eats gluten?

 When a person eats something, the food travels down to the small intestine.
 Eating food that contains gluten for someone who is gluten intolerant or has celiac disease, even a tiny amount the size of one grain of rice, causes an immune system reaction.
 The body views the gluten as a toxin or a poison.
 It then releases antibodies to attack the gluten, attacking itself in the process.
 And in doing so also damages and destroys the villi, the tiny microscopic finger-like projections in the small intestines that absorb nutrients and pass them into the bloodstream.
 When the villi become damaged, they become inflamed and flatten, making it more difficult or almost impossible for the body to absorb nutrients and pass them into the bloodstream.